 Today I’m going to share with you all my tips and knowledge for an oil-free diet.
 I’ll share my secrets for how to cook, roast and bake all without oil!
 It’s much easier than you might think!

-I have been cooking, baking and creating oil-free recipes for over 6 years now.
+I have been cooking, baking and creating oil-free recipes for many years now.
 I have learned a lot in how to achieve the best results and have gained a lot of knowledge on what does and doesn’t work well, particularly in baking.

 I am often asked why I cook and bake oil-free and what are the health benefits.
 With so many new readers adapting a plant-based diet and looking to be healthier in general, I really wanted to share an informative post about why we choose to be oil-free, as much as possible.
 Every recipe I write is oil-free, with the very rare exception of a special occasion dessert (like a wedding cake!).
 I do use a small amount of non-stick spray for pancakes or to bake cakes, so I’m not perfect.
 This post is to give you helpful tips and why the need for oil in the actual recipe is not needed.
 If you are interested in an oil-free diet, I hope this helps you!